 Updates can be submitted either via the web interface, or as patches to the

 file sent by e-mail to our mail robot at email@example.com

 In all cases, please read the submission guidelines first.

-The PCI ID database is currently maintained by Albert Pool, Martin Mares, and Michal Vaner.
+The PCI ID database is currently maintained by Albert Pool and Martin Mares.

 If you have encountered any problems or if you have any suggestions, please let us know.